Nautical (Nostalgia B)log

 18 March, 2020

 In November 2014 I had a speaking appointment aboard Queen Mary 2.
-Very pleased finally to get to lecture on board…Read more
+Very pleased finally to get to lecture on board this magnificent vessel.
+It was to be…Read more

 Small World – The People You Meet…